zillow/webpack-stats-duplicates/README.md

 ### Config file

 You can create a configuration file with options such as `whitelist` to be used when running.
-The utility will look for a `.webpack-stats-duplicates-rc` file in the current working directory, or you can specify the location of the file with `--config` on the command line.
+The utility will look for a `.wsdrc` file in the current working directory, or you can specify the location of the file with `--config` on the command line.
 See [`findDuplicates`](#findduplicatesjson-options--array) for all available configuration options.